Tutorial - Exporting to Apple Music/iTunes

 There are two ways to import your exported audio files into Apple Music/iTunes:

-• Use the File > Add File to Library or File > Add Folder to Library command from within iTunes, or File > Import in Apple Music, to add a single audio file or a folder of audio files.
+- Use the or command from within iTunes, or in Apple Music, to add a single audio file or a folder of audio files.

-• Select Songs in Apple Music/iTunes and drag the file from the location you exported it to, into the Apple Music/iTunes window.
+- Select in Apple Music/iTunes and drag the file from the location you exported it to, into the Apple Music/iTunes window.

 You can export files from Audacity directly to your Apple Music/iTunes library.
 Exporting a file to the following locations will cause Apple Music/iTunes to automatically place it in the Music section of your library.
 You can then play the audio on your computer with iTunes or add it to your iPhone, iPad or iPod